 Barclays mortgages customer ratings

-The table below shows how Barclays performed in our latest mortgage satisfaction survey, from application process to value for money.
+The table below shows how Barclays performed in our latest mortgage satisfaction survey, which gathered feedback from real Barclays customers about everything to do with their mortgages - from the application process to value for money.

 |Customer rating for:||Star rating|